Jormogundr/campsite/README.md

 As an avid backpacker myself, I often wish there was a better way to track my favorite camping locations other than something like a Google Maps pin.

 The problem is that there is a gap in a nice interface for doing this, and the motivation is to make one for myself and others to enjoy.

+# Heroku

+This project is hosted by Heroku and uses a Heroku Postgres database.
+Heroku rotates database credentials periodically, meaning the URI, user, and password may change.
+Therefore, anything that is hardcoded in the `.env` file may become out of date.

+Occasionally, you should run `heroku config:get DATABASE_URL --app campsite` to get the latest credentials so you can run the application locally.
+Run the command and update the `DATABASE_URL` field.

+This is only necessary for local testing.
+Heroku will automatically update these environment variables on their end.